AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 1. Open the `index.rst` file.
 This file is the home page of your site.
 Edit it to your heart's content.
 2. For every page that you want on your site, add an `RST` file to the `docs/source` directory.
 Images go into the `docs/source/_static` directory.
-3. Test your changes while you work by opening a Python terminal, going to `<your-Sphinx-directory>/docs` directory, and running the `make html` command.
+3. Test your changes while you work:
+    1. Open a Python terminal and go to the `<your-Sphinx-directory>/docs` directory
+    2. Run the `make html` command.
    Then, look at the output in the `docs/build` directory.

 ### Change the theme